 Bucharest Christmas Market is located right in the heart of the city, in Constitution Square (Romanian: Piata Constitutiei).
 This is where you will find the Palace of the Parliament, which is the second largest administrative building in the world, after the Pentagon (USA).
-Also, The Old Town, which is an endless source of fun and entertainment, is very near.
+The Old Town, which is an endless source of fun and entertainment, is very near.
+Moreover, Bucharest always fills up with Christmas lights, so strolls around the city will be a pleasure.
 Unlike the market’s previous location, the Constitution Square provides enough space for an event of this size to take place.

 The wooden booths are well placed, so that they don’t look cramped.
 The market has a great diversity of things on display, from Christmas decorations and traditional handicrafts to delicious foods and drinks.
 People from all over the country come here to promote and sell products from their region.